 There is no doubt that good dialogue can make or break your writing.
 It can bring your characters to life or just bore them to death.

 Bad dialogue will leave even the most avid reader stopping at the next page.
-In this article, we will cover some ways to make your dialogue better.

 Developing Voice As a writer, you need to develop your own voice as well as your character’s voice.
 This is a very important part of developing your story and its characters.
 Your characters should speak differently from each other.